erovas/BodyReady.js-Event/README.md

-# bodyReady.js
+# BodyReady.js Event
-Small script that adds the "bodyReady" event, which is similar to "DOMContentLoaded", but it is fired before (before than Defer or Module script).
+Small script that adds the "BodyReady" event, which is similar to "DOMContentLoaded", but it is fired before (before than Defer or Module script).

 ## Compatibility